ericleasemorgan/api-taskforce/README.md

    * write "one script to rule the all"; make everything go with one command
    * other duties as assigned

+ ## Epilogue

+*Writing softare is a creative process.
+It can be as creative as writing a symphony.*

 ---
 Eric Lease Morgan &lt;emorgan@nd.edu&gt;
 January 13, 2019